Bottom-up Policy Optimization: Your Language Model Policy Secretly Contains Internal Policies: Bottom-up Policy Optimization

 \subsection{Main Results}

-We report the Avg@k results in Table~\ref{tab:main_exp}.
-Surprisingly, adopting a bottom-up optimization perspective in BuPO leads to consistent improvements over RL baseline algorithms across benchmarks and models, achieving superior average performance.
-On the \texttt{Qwen3-4B} model, BuPO yields gains of 4.58 points on AIME24 and 0.76 points on AIME25 compared to GRPO.
-Similarly, the \texttt{Qwen-8B} model shows improvements of 3.65 points on AIME24 and 2.40 points on AIME25.
-The \texttt{Llama}-series models exhibit a similar optimization trend under BuPO, achieving an average improvement of 1.01 points on \texttt{Llama-OctoThinker-3B-Base} and 3.68 points on \texttt{Llama-OctoThinker-8B-Base}.
-Overall, these results suggest that aligning finer-grained internal policies in the early stages of training can effectively guide the language model policy toward improved reasoning.
+As shown in Table~\ref{tab:main_exp}, BuPO consistently improves over baselines across models and benchmarks.
+On \texttt{Qwen3-4B}, BuPO achieves gains of 4.69 and 2.30 points on AIME24 and AIME25, respectively, with similar improvements on \texttt{Qwen3-8B} (+4.58 and +0.76).
+The Llama series further validates this trend, with average improvements of 1.01 points on \texttt{Llama-OctoThinker-3B-Base} and 3.68 points on \texttt{Llama-OctoThinker-8B-Base}.
+We further evaluate BuPO's generalization on out-of-domain benchmarks spanning general reasoning and coding in Appendix~\ref{app:ood}.
+These results demonstrate that aligning internal layer policies provides a consistent and effective training signal for improving reasoning.

-For a more comprehensive evaluation, we report the averaged Pass@K results of BuPO with GRPO on MATH500, AMC23, AIME24, and AIME25, with $K$ ranging from 1 to 256.
-As shown in Figure~\ref{fig:passk_main}, BuPO consistently achieves a favorable trade-off across a wide range of $K$ values.
+For a comprehensive evaluation, we report the averaged Pass@$K$ results of BuPO and GRPO, with $K$ ranging from 1 to 256.
+In Figure~\ref{fig:passk_main}, BuPO consistently achieves a favorable trade-off across a wide range of $K$.
 On \texttt{Qwen3-8B}, BuPO attains the best performance for all $K$ values, while on \texttt{Qwen3-4B}, the only exception occurs at $K=256$.
-For all \texttt{Llama}-series models, BuPO achieves the best results across all $K$ values, yielding gains of 7.48 points on \texttt{Llama-OctoThinker-3B-Base} and 7.93 points on \texttt{Llama-OctoThinker-8B-Base} in averaged Pass@256.
-These results further indicate that bottom-up optimization effectively enhances the reasoning capacity of the language model policy.
+For all Llama models, BuPO achieves the best results across all $K$ values, yielding gains of 7.48 points on \texttt{Llama-OctoThinker-3B-Base} and 7.93 points on \texttt{Llama-OctoThinker-8B-Base} in Pass@256.
+These results further indicate the IPA effectively enhances the reasoning capacity of $\pi_\theta$.